sklanderman/t4ds/_posts/2023-06-20-intro-to-topology.md

 ### Introduction to R-Studio

-Here's information about using R-Studio
+Here's information about using R-Studio.

 ***Objectives***: After this session, we hope you will be able to:
 > - Define "shape"